 - Requirements in one area do not satisfy or substitute for requirements in another area. - Students must complete a six semester hour sequence either in literature or history.
-The

-Respective programs of study for bachelor's degrees at Alabama public universities range from 120 to 128 semester credit hours in length.
+The sequence in Area II in literature, or Area IV in history, should be determined by the requirements of the student's intended major and transfer plans. - Respective programs of study for bachelor's degrees at Alabama public universities range from 120 to 128 semester credit hours in length.